KAZATOMPROM update 27.08.2023

-Kazatomprom is the world biggest uranium miner with a production of 11500 tons U/yr. (without corona panic).
+Kazatomprom is the world biggest uranium miner with an attributable production of 11.000 tons U/yr.
+(2023 estimate).
 The uranium is mined by acid leaching ISR technology which is a very cost-effective extraction method.
 I`m not aware about the impact of this type of mining on the environment but it seems that it would be challenging to get it permitted in Western Europe.
 The region it is applied is mostly desert.

 This is not a recommendation or proposal to do anything.
 The data written in this article is not guarranteed.
 It is my private personal opinion.
 I own a position of KAZATOMPROM shares that`s why I`m not independing.

 Risks & Opportunities

 Companies/shares from Kazachstan are similar inexpensive as that of Russian companies before the war in Ukraine.
-The biggest risk is the political situation that everything as internal and external corruption, expropriation, asset stripping, arbitrary taxes might happen at any time.
-For an outsider it is not possible to evaluate the political risks for the company properly.
+The biggest risk is the political situation that includes the risk of internal and external corruption, expropriation.
+Asset stripping, arbitrary taxes might happen at any time.
+For an outsider it is not possible to evaluate the political risks for the company and its shareholders.

 The company has very low production costs and is thus even with a very low uranium price profitable.
 The worldwide nuclear power generation and thus uranium consumption is on the other hand very stable, the uranium production is lower than consumption hence it seem obvious that the uranium price will increase sooner or later and thus the profits of the uranium mines will soar sooner or later.